web-dev-nav/Bulk-Email-Manager/README.md

 # Signup for Mailjet Account
  1. Click here to signup for Mailjet: https://app.mailjet.com/signin
  2. Once account created, verify domain from which you would like to send emails.
-This is the sender domain that will be shown at the receipent inbox.
+This is the sender domain that will be shown at the recipent inbox.
  3. Create API key and add verified domain.

 ```php